pbenkoe/discourse-audio-message/README.md

 ## Disclaimer

 This plugin was developed with the help of ChatGPT.
 I don't have a background in Javascript development, and finding documentation about plugin development for Discourse that goes beyond a basic setup, was rather difficult to find.
 I'm not sure if best practices are followed here, but the code base might serve as a rudimentary foundation to build upon.

-The plugin currently uses the MediaRecorder API, recording in the `mp4` format, which seemed to be a good solution, supporting most modern web browsers, but I'm happy to receive feedback or pull requests, if there are better ways to implement this.

 ## License